Greece–Israel relations: Cooperation between Israeli and Greek lobbies in the United States

 A new joint action committee for the Greek-Israeli alliance was created in the U.S. Congress in early 2013.
 The creation and goals of the Greek-Israeli Caucus under the name Congressional Hellenic-Israel Alliance were announced at a special event held in the Congress.
 It is co-chaired by Congress members Gus Bilirakis the Republican representative from Florida and Ted Deutch the Democrat from Florida, and the Greek-Israeli Caucus consists of powerful members of both Republican and Democratic party.
-It is estimated that it may become the most important pressure group in Congress by 2014.
+It was estimated that it may become the most important pressure group in Congress by 2014.

 On 13 March 2013 in Washington the Israeli ambassador Michael Oren hosted the launching of a new congressional grouping dedicated to improving Israeli-Greek-Cypriot ties.
 Attending the launch were the co-chairmen of the newly established Hellenic-Israel Caucus, Ted Deutch and Gus Bilirakis as well as lawmakers including John Sarbanes and Eliot Engel, the senior Democrat on the US House of Representatives Foreign Affairs Committee.
 Israeli Ambassador Michael Oren in his remarks at the dinner at his residence touted shared economic and strategic interests among Greece, Cyprus and Israel.
 The Greek ambassador Christos Panagopoulos in Washington announced that cooperation among the three countries would bring "peace, stability and prosperity" to the region.
 Also addressing the event was Olympia Neocleous, the chargé d'affaires at the Cypriot embassy in Washington.

-With the passing of Greek-American Leader Andrew Athens, the AJC has honored his pioneering work to advance Greek-Jewish and Hellenic-Israeli ties more than once.
+With the passing of Greek-American community leader Andrew Athens, President of the World Council of Hellenes, the American Jewish Committee has commemorated his work to advance Greek-Jewish and Hellenic-Israeli ties.
 The most recent occasion occurred in recognition of Athens' 90th birthday before AJC's National Board of Governors and invited guests from the political and diplomatic communities, in his hometown of Chicago in 2011.
-Partnering early on with his cherished friend, the late Maynard Wishner, a fellow Chicagoan and AJC national leader, Athens spearheaded a number of joint AJC and Greek-American delegations to Greece, Cyprus and Israel.
+Partnering early on with his friend Maynard Wishner, a fellow Chicagoan and AJC national leader, Athens spearheaded a number of joint AJC and Greek-American delegations to Greece, Cyprus and Israel.

-Agricultural co-operation
+Agricultural cooperation

 Firefighting delegation with airplanes and helicopters from Greece rallied to help Israel stop the spread of the fires in 2010.

 The arid topography of Israel has spurred Israeli scientists to develop innovative farming methods and desalination technologies.
 The start of an efficient desalination by Israeli scientists as planned will be a boost to many of Greece's islands such as Santorini that suffer inadequate freshwater reserves and must often rely on shipped water.
 Agricultural Development and Foods Minister Athanassios Tsaftaris in a visit to Israel with Israeli Agriculture and Rural Development Minister Orit Noked in 2011 emphasised that both governments are very interested in further boosting agricultural development.